Independence Day Fast Facts - KRDO

 Here’s a look at Independence Day, celebrated on the Fourth of July.

-The 245th anniversary of the adoption of the Declaration of Independence will be celebrated July 4, 2021.
+The 245th anniversary of the adoption of the Declaration of Independence was celebrated July 4, 2021.

 History